Daltonhensley19/AzaleaCapstone/README.md

 strongly typed, and well-defined language known as LLVM IR.

-Between the frontend (parsing and semantic analysis) and the backend (code generation), the Lambda AOT Compiler utilizes LLVM IR.
-The compiler can access a variety of potent optimization techniques and can target various hardware architectures without the need for manual reimplementation by converting Lambda source code into LLVM IR.
+Between the frontend (parsing and semantic analysis) and the backend (code generation), the Azalea AOT Compiler utilizes LLVM IR.
+The compiler can access a variety of potent optimization techniques and can target various hardware architectures without the need for manual reimplementation by converting Azalea source code into LLVM IR.

 The typed instructions that make up the LLVM IR are used to represent different